 » Android phones (Android v4.1+) and

-Tablets: SafeZone currently runs on iPads or Android Tablets HOWEVER, as most tablets do not have a standard SIM-based incoming voice call capability (i.e. no phone number), we recommend you always use an iPhone, Android phone or Windows phone as your primary Sign-Up device.
+Tablets: SafeZone currently runs on iPads or Android Tablets HOWEVER, as most tablets do not have a standard SIM-based incoming voice call capability (i.e. no phone number), we recommend you always use an iPhone or Android phone as your primary Sign-Up device.
 The reason for this is that Response Team members may call you during an incident, they will not be able to call you on a tablet. …

 If you don’t have a Smartphone: but you do have a mobile phone and a Tablet or iPad, use that device to sign up but put your separate mobile phone’s number in as your contact number.